-On April 1, Aline turns 139 years old.
-Hollyhock’s curators, staff, and docents celebrate the date by remembering both the uncompromising Aline and her deal with the great master.
-Her house still stands on the top of Olive Hill, and although she did not accomplish her plans during her lifetime, Olive hill eventually became the very center of the arts that she dreamed of.
-Nowadays there is a theater, a gallery of contemporary art, and a Kids’ Art center.
-In the summertime, people gather on the lawn around the house, celebrations and cultural events are held.
-I myself was so inspired by the beauty and harmony of the Hollyhock House and the whole atmosphere of Olive Hill, that I went through a training program for house docents and even worked one full shift in March 2020, before we were all locked down, and the 21st century has finally and irrevocably arrived.
+On April 1st, Aline marks her 139th birthday.
+The curators, staff, and guides at Hollyhock House commemorate this occasion by reflecting on the indomitable spirit of Aline and her collaboration with the renowned master.
+Her house still graces the summit of Olive Hill, and although she did not realize all her ambitions during her lifetime, Olive Hill eventually evolved into the thriving artistic hub she had envisioned.
+Today, it features a theater, a contemporary art gallery, and a Kids’ Art center.
+During the summer months, people gather on the lawn surrounding the house, hosting celebrations and cultural events.
+Personally, I was deeply inspired by the beauty and serenity of Hollyhock House and the overall ambiance of Olive Hill.
+I underwent training to become a house docent and even completed a full shift in March 2020, just before the world entered a lockdown, marking the undeniable arrival of the 21st century.

-I am proud to be a part of this group, and I also consider myself to be a part of a rare group of women professionals, who create open-air performances.
+I take immense pride in being a member of this group, and I also consider myself a part of the select community of professional women who contribute to the creation of open-air performances.